 Income Tax Deductions

 Charitable Remainder Trusts

-Charitable remainder trusts are an option for people with appreciated assets such as real estate or stocks with a low cost basis.
-By contributing highly appreciated assets to a charitable remainder trust, the owner of the assets being gifted gets an immediate income tax deduction relative to the size of the gift to the trust and other factors determine by actuarial tables.
-The capital gains for the highly appreciate asset is avoided along with income that continues to come from the asset inside the trust.
+Charitable remainder trusts are an option for people with appreciated assets such as real estate or stocks with a low-cost basis.
+By contributing highly appreciated assets to a charitable remainder trust, the owner of the assets being gifted gets an immediate income tax deduction relative to the size of the gift to the trust, and other factors determined by actuarial tables.
+The capital gains for the highly appreciated asset gets avoided along with income that continues to come from the asset inside the trust.

 At the death of the trust owner, or some other predefined point in time, the assets will transfer from the trust to the charitable organization specified in the trust.

 Note #1: The trust can be set up for one life, two life or term certain and this will affect the size of the tax deduction received.

 Note #2: The trust also provides income at the predetermined rate in proportion to the assets in the trust.
 The income that comes out of the trust to the trust owner is taxable.

 Rental Property/Real Estate

 Real estate has made millionaires many times over.
 One of the reasons for that is the tax advantages of real estate.
 Many people are aware of the wealth creation happens with real estate, but few are aware of the tax advantages.
 The main tax advantage of real estate is depreciation.
 Depreciation is an expense that investors can use to reduce taxable income, but doesn't cost the investor anything.
 Depreciation is defined as the normal wear and tear that happens to real estate over time.
 Therefore, according to IRS rules, this is considered an expense that can get deducted against income.
 It is also known as a "non-cash expense."